joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 While this is possible, and may make sense in certain instances, it is not the generally preferred method.

 ####ViewModel
 Using a ViewModel is the preferred method of implementing a component-specific scope.
 The advantage of separating the ViewModel from the can.Component is that you can independently test your ViewModel.

-Because a can.Component's scope is a can.Map, a view model must be a can.Map.
+A can.Component's scope is a can.Map, therefore, a view model must be a can.Map.
 You can create a ViewModel, and assign it to a can.Component's scope, as follows:

     var SampleViewModel = can.Map.extend({
         define: {